plicease/NewRelic-Agent-FFI/README.md

 # METHODS

-Methods noted below that return `$status` return 0 for success or non-zero for failure.
+Methods noted below that return `$rc` return 0 for success or non-zero for failure.
 See the NR SDK documentation for error codes.

 ## embed\_collector